ragnaros1337/laravel9vue3/docs/artisan.md

         //
     }

-Если вы хотите вызвать другую консольную команду в тихом режиме, то используйте метод `callSilently`. Метод `callSilently` имеет ту же сигнатуру, что и метод `call`:
+If you would like to call another console command and suppress all of its output, you may use the `callSilently` method.
+The `callSilently` method has the same signature as the `call` method:

     $this->callSilently('mail:send', [
         'user' => 1, '--queue' => 'default'
     ]);

 <a name="signal-handling"></a>
-## Обработка сигналов
+## Signal Handling

 The Symfony Console component, which powers the Artisan console, allows you to indicate which process signals (if any) your command handles.
 For example, you may indicate that your command handles the `SIGINT` and `SIGTERM` signals.

-Компонент Symfony Console, на основе которого сделан Artisan, позволяет указать, какие сигналы процессов обрабатываются вашей командой. Например, Вы можете указать, что Ваша команда обрабатывает сигналы `SIGINT` и `SIGTERM`.

-To get started, you should implement the  interface on your Artisan command class.
+To get started, you should implement the `Symfony\Component\Console\Command\SignalableCommandInterface` interface on your Artisan command class.
 This interface requires you to define two methods: `getSubscribedSignals` and `handleSignal`:

-Чтобы воспользоваться этой фичей, имплементируйте `Symfony\Component\Console\Command\SignalableCommandInterface`. Этот интерфейс требует наличия в классе методов `getSubscribedSignals` и `handleSignal`:

 ```php
 <?php